 This Ecma Standard specifies:

-- acoustical and product information to be published electronically or in hard-copy format in technical documents or other product literature supplied to users by the manufacturer, and
+b) how acoustical and product information is to be published electronically or in hard-copy format in technical documents or other product literature supplied to users by the manufacturer or declarer;

-- the method for verifying the noise emission values that are published or stated by the manufacturers and other product suppliers.
+c) the method for verifying the noise emission values that are declared by the manufacturers or declarer.

-The uniform methods in this Ecma Standard use the noise emission data obtained in accordance with ECMA‑74, and the procedures specified in ISO 4871 and ISO 7574-4 .
+The uniform methods in this Standard use the noise emission data obtained in accordance with ECMA‑74, and the declaration and verification procedures detailed in ISO 4871 and ISO 7574-4 .

-The basic noise emission values to be declared or stated are the mean A-weighted sound power level, LWA,m and the mean A-weighted emission sound pressure level at the operator or bystander positions, LpA,m.
-These are arithmetic mean values based upon measurements on a sample of machines in accordance with ECMA‑74.
+The basic noise emission values to be declared are the declared mean A-weighted sound power level, LWA,m.
+Optionally, the declared mean A-weighted emission sound pressure level at the operator or bystander positions, LpA,m can be declared.
+These are arithmetic mean values based upon measurements on a random sample taken from the batch of equipment, in accordance with ECMA‑74.

 Although the most useful quantity for calculating immission levels due to one or more sound sources is the A‑weighted sound power level of the individual source(s), the A‑weighted emission sound pressure level may also be useful in estimating the immission level in the immediate vicinity of an isolated piece of equipment.

-To avoid confusion between sound power levels and emission sound pressure levels, the mean A‑weighted sound power level, LWA,m is stated in bels (B) and the A‑weighted emission sound pressure level, LpA,m is stated in decibels (dB).
+To avoid confusion between sound power levels and emission sound pressure levels, the declared mean A‑weighted sound power level, LWA,m is expressed in bels (B) and the declared mean A‑weighted emission sound pressure level, LpA,m is expressed in decibels (dB).